Non-U.S. Citizens Traveling Abroad

 Non-U.S. citizens associated with Northwestern (students, faculty and staff) who travel abroad must comply with all overseas travel requirements outlined by the International Office or risk facing detention by the Department of Homeland Security Customs and Border Patrol (CBP) upon re-entry to the United States.
 Northwestern University and/or the Office of Global Safety and Security (OGSS) have no authority over the CBP and cannot intervene on a traveler’s behalf.

 On December 4, the U.S. Supreme Court decided to allow the latest version of the Trump administration’s travel ban to go into full effect while litigation continues in the lower courts.

 Since the Circuit Court of Appeals in San Francisco and Richmond are working on the issue on an expedited basis, the U.S. Supreme Court will likely rule on the issue by June 2018.

 The ban applies to travel to the U.S. for citizens of Syria, Libya, Iran, Yemen, Chad, Somalia, North Korea and Venezuela.
-International students and faculty who have the proper visas to work or study in the U.S. are not expected to be affected by the EO in the near-term.
+International students and faculty who have the proper visas to work or study in the U.S. are not expected to be affected by the Executive Order (EO) in the near-term.